 When you think about it, the original intent of technology was to improve our lives.
 The idea was to take the mundane tasks away from humans and give them to a machine, such as how a printer eradicated the need to write stuff down.

 What’s happened, though, is that technology has not just simplified our day-to-day lives, but it has replaced them.

 We do things fast and not well.
 We view life through a lens which we upload for the approval of people we don’t care that much about.
 We spend our days working hard to earn time, and then we fritter it away on the latest mind-numbing app on our phones.
 We spend our days unenthused and time-poor because we are achieving and doing nothing worth remembering.

 We’re scrolling and swiping our way through life, with minutes turning into hours, and hours into days.
 Our children are growing up with American accents because they spend more time on YouTube than chatting with their families.

 Ironically, the one universal cry from humanity is one of freedom and personal choice.
-Logically, that means that we want to choose how we spend our lives.
+Logically, that means that we want to choose how we spend our daily lives.

-The flip side of that coin is the world’s business brain which has developed the most efficient and the most addictive ways to keep us looking at a screen.
+The flip side of that coin is the world’s business brain which has developed the most efficient and most addictive ways to keep us looking at a screen.
 As long as we’re taking what they’re dishing out, we’re puppets.